|

 Youngstown Sheet & Tube and The Briar Hill Steel Company.

-and headed Mahoning Valley Steel Company with W. Aubrey Thomas
+and organized and headed the Mahoning Valley Steel Company with

 In 1924 Jacob D. Waddell took over the Empire